emanuelmd/fibo/README.md

   * Install dependencies wtih `mix deps.get`
   * Run tests using `mix test`

-# API endpoints
+## API endpoints

+  * `GET    /api/fibonacci?after=20&count=50` -> Returns a json
+  * `GET    /api/fibonacci/:number`           -> Returns 200 and no body if the number is a fibonacci number and it's not blacklisted (otherwise 404)
   * `GET    /api/fibonacci/nth/:number`       -> Retreives the nth fibonacci number from the sequence
-  * `GET    /api/fibonacci/:number`     -> Returns 200 and no body if the number is a fibonacci number and it's not blacklisted (otherwise 404)
   * `GET    /api/blacklist`                   -> Retrieves the blacklist
   * `POST   /api/blacklist/:number`           -> Adds a fibonacci number to the blacklist.
   * `DELETE /api/blacklist/:number`           -> Removes a fibonacci number from the blacklist

+## Technical consideration

+* The numbers contained within the blacklist table are saved as strings because they are extremely large and don't fit into any Postgres's integer types.